packedcake/nico--to-discord/README.md

 and  write down on`_env`
-1. if you wanna notify communities based on google spreadsheets list, spread it on the web and get `id` then you write this on `env` 'https://spreadsheets.google.com/feeds/list/{id}/od6/public/basic?alt=json
+1. if you wanna notify communities based on google spreadsheets list, spread it on the web and get `id`

+  then you write this on `env` https://spreadsheets.google.com/feeds/list/{id}/od6/public/basic?alt=json
+  ### Please share your spreadsheet on the web or via URL.
+  ### If not,program doesn't work
 1. Just run on `glitch.com` !

 To get discord bot token, visit discord official develoer site; https://discordapp.com/developers/applications/me/